2011 Texas Rangers season: June

-The Rangers would hold onto first place for the entire month of June, but would lead the division by no more than 2.5 during the month and ended with a 1-game lead over the Angels.
+The Rangers would hold onto first place for the entire month of June, but would lead the division by no more than 2.5 games during the month and ended with a 1-game lead over the Angels.

 After completing his DL stint, centerfielder Julio Borbon was optioned to AAA on June 3.
 If Borbon had been returned to the ML roster, David Murphy, Endy Chávez, or Craig Gentry would have been removed from the 25 man roster.
 Although Murphy was having a bad offensive year coming into June, he still represented a better offensive potential than the remaining outfielders, and Gentry was the only right-handed outfielder other than Nelson Cruz.
 Chavez was out of options and in order to remain in the organization, would have had to have been placed on waivers and options to AAA.

 Ian Kinsler went on paternity leave on June 8.
 The same day the Rangers also announced the dismissal of hitting coach Thad Bosley for communication differences.
 Beat writer Evan Grant reported after the dismissal one example taking place between Bosley and catcher Yorvit Torrealba.

 The Rangers replaced Bosley by promoting AAA hitting coach and former Ranger's player Scott Coolbaugh.
 Coolbaugh is the third hitting coach in two seasons following Rudy Jaramillo's 14 years as Texas' hitting coach.

 Mike Napoli was placed on the 15-day DL on June 12 with a strained left oblique muscle.

 Former reliever Alexi Ogando recorded a 7–0 record before losing his first decision to the New York Yankees on June 14.
 He would lose the next two decisions finishing June with a 7–3 record.